alternistom/webdl/README.md

 4. Now this Network tab shows the traffic between the website and your computer

-5. You will have to try out these substeps to determine which livestream the page is doing
+You will have to try out these substeps to determine which livestream the page is doing:

 ### A) m3u8